 I want to flip this question around-- while I believe that leaders do need to be intentionally taking steps to grow in their equality mindset, I also believe that much of the control is in our own hands.
 Thanks to the strong and persistent women who paved the way for us, we can look to examples of women who beat the odds and accomplished things that were once just a dream (or even once seemed an impossibility).
 One way we can thank them is to remove the limits we put on ourselves.
 We need to remember that with hard work, we can get trained up, practice core business skills, and master our domain.
 As we do this, we will continue to inspire other women to do the same.
 And while I don't have any scientific research data to back this up, I have a hunch that if we started to remove our own limits and grow in our strengths, our capabilities would be undeniable and we'd begin to change the landscape.

-Thank you Michelle for your words of wisdom!Posted almost 3 years ago
+Thank you Michelle for your words of wisdom!Posted about 3 years ago